 The deal could be announced as early as Monday.

 Facebook's second-in-command behind CEO Mark Zuckerberg has broken up with her billionaire boyfriend

 The report was requested by Sen. Elizabeth Warren, D-Mass., and Elijah Cummings, D-Md.

 Equifax confirmed its CEO will be in attendance.

 Credit reports will need to be re-secured once the TrustedID Premier offer expires.

-From Equifax to Facebook to now Under Armour, here are the biggest data leaks over last six months.
+From Facebook to Marriott, here are the biggest companies that have suffered breaches over last year.

 Hackers profit more when they can sell a correlated set of data for an individual.

 A law took effect Friday to help consumers protect their personal data.